vertesip/Artisthub/README.md

     <li>Count followers, followed users, posts and music uploads on profile</li>
 </ul>

-Planned updated: Notification system and better design and reponsivity.
+Planned updates: Notification system and better design and reponsivity.
 After that i will include a live link to the project.

 The thesis document: http://diploma.uni-sopron.hu/7832/ (Hungarian)